BabylonJS/BabylonNative/README.md

 - Loading and rendering glTF objects on all supported platforms.
 - Network requests (including accessing local files using the `file://` protocol) made throught the Babylon.js APIs.
-- Extending JavaScript functionality using JavaScript add-ons and/or native plugins.
+- Extending JavaScript functionality using N-API and native plugins.

-The following major features are currently currently in unsupported preview.
+The following major features are partially implemented but not yet supported.
 Note that this list is not exhaustive.

 - Developing Babylon Native on the following platforms: Linux.